 Check out this Collegewise blog for 5 Questions to Ask Your College Interviewer.

-At Collegewise, we believe the admissions process allows for growth and development of good humans as much as it is a means to an end of getting into college.
+At Collegewise, we believe the admissions process allows for the growth and development of good humans as much as it is a means to an end of getting into college.
 And the life lessons here, after you’ve finished your college interview, are to show gratitude and cultivate relationships.
 Your interviewer gave of themself to benefit you.
 Send them an email to say thank you and highlight a specific example of what you learned from them or took away from the conversation.
 By following up, you’re not just being polite.
 You’re also reminding your interviewer who you are and what you’re all about, increasing the likelihood of them including positive feedback in your admission review and responding promptly if/when you reach out with more questions.
 As Collegewise founder, Kevin McMullin, says, “It’s so easy to say thank you, and you’d be surprised how often it comes back to you.”

 Congratulations!
 You did it!
 You made it through your college admission interview.
 You can mop up your sweat and put your favorite grungy hoodie back on.
 What you shouldn’t do is fret over what you did or didn’t say.
 You were your most awesome authentic self, and that’s exactly who the college wants you to be.